noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 ## Wallet Linking

-Every user of your Enjin App or collection requires an app identity which allows you to identify them as the true owner of their Ethereum address.
+Every user of your Enjin App or collection requires an app identity that allows you to identify them as the true owner of their Ethereum address.

-Identities are distinct from user ids, and are a way to decouple users from wallet addresses.
-Identities are either linked, or unlinked.
+Identities are distinct from user ids and are a way to decouple users from wallet addresses.
+Identities are either linked or unlinked.
 If they are linked, they contain a valid Ethereum address.
 Unlinked identities have a code like `BXXAZK` that users can sign into their Enjin Wallet to link their Ethereum address and prove that it's theirs.

 It is important to know that **there can only be one identity per user, per app/game.**

 You cannot directly connect a user id to a wallet.

 For example, user `bob` can link his wallet `0xabcd`to the game `Space Monkies`, but cannot link multiple wallets to that particular game.
-If `bob` wants to use a different wallet with `Space Monkies`, he will need to unlink the current wallet, and re-link with the new wallet.
+If `bob` wants to use a different wallet with `Space Monkies`, he will need to unlink the current wallet and re-link with the new wallet.

 An identity will automatically be created for new users if you set an app id when creating the user.